 Education is a universal human right.
-Long before the United Nation’s declaration, the forefathers of the first black independent republic wrote into Haiti’s constitution that “every child has a right to free primary education”.
+Long before the United Nation’s declaration, the forefathers of the first black independent republic wrote into Haiti’s constitution that “every child has a right to free primary education.”
 Regrettably, this vision has yet to be fulfilled.
-Today, Haiti continues to face extraordinary obstacles, burdened by economic deficits, political instability, and environmental degradation.
-To place Haiti on a promising path to a better tomorrow, it will take a great deal of effort.
-In spite of challenges, Haitians have shown notable determination to bring about positive change, and the Digicel Foundation is proud to work in partnership with communities to stimulate development, particularly through education.
+Today, Haiti continues to face extraordinary obstacles, burdened by inflation, political instability, and environmental degradation.
+Nonetheless,

-To date, the program, which was designed to benefit schools built by the Digicel Foundation, has reached 20 trainers, 198 school directors, and 1,521 teachers throughout the country.
+The program, designed to benefit schools built by the Digicel Foundation, has reached 20 trainers, 198 school directors, and 1,521 teachers.